chidubemthedev/alx-low_level_programming/README.md

-This is a description of the readme.
+This is the readme for the low level programming section